 Enemas, particularly coffee enemas, are useful tools, but like anything, should not be overused.
 As long as you practice them in moderation, they are generally healthy and safe.

 10 – The colonic does not magically remove cancer-causing toxins.
 It will create watery stool and stimulate the release of fecal matter from the last few inches of the lower bowel.
 Do not forgo licensed medical attention in favor of this dangerous alternative.

 Coffee enemas are not an end-all healthcare treatment, but rather a tool to be used as part of a comprehensive healthcare plan.

 I appreciate Mr. Mossey for raising these concerns.
 Coffee enemas are not something that you learn by doing and I would counsel everyone to seek thorough instruction before attempting one.
 In general, if you know what you’re doing and you use coffee enemas in moderation, you have an exceptional tool to improve your health that has minimal risk.

-Ten Days to Optimal Health – Book by article author Kristina Amelong
+Ten Days to Optimal Health by Kristina Amelong

 Top 10 Dangers of the Coffee Enema – Article by Tom Mossey outlining potential risks of the coffee enema.

 How to Perform a Coffee Enema – An overview of the coffee enema topic along with instructions.

 - Coffee Enema Benefits vs Dangers - January 5, 2011